MicrosoftDocs/win32/desktop-src/direct3d9/id3dxconstanttable.md

-﻿---
+---
-Description: 'The ID3DXConstantTable interface is used to access the constant table.
-This table contains the variables that are used by high-level language shaders and effects.' ms.assetid: '5d412c77-3d35-4913-86e5-8efa0549a2bb'
+Description: The ID3DXConstantTable interface is used to access the constant table.
+This table contains the variables that are used by high-level language shaders and effects. ms.assetid: 5d412c77-3d35-4913-86e5-8efa0549a2bb
 title: ID3DXConstantTable interface
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ID3DXConstantTable interface